y-fletch/devious-plugins/README.md

 - [ ] Object actions
 - [ ] Bank item actions

-## Auto Flicker

-Pray flick any prayer or quick prayers.
-Right click to flick/stop flicking the prayer.
-Prayer activation sounds can be disabled in the config.

 ## Reply GPT [alpha]

 Respond to public and private messages with ChatGPT.
 Requires an OpenAPI key.